Codecademy/docs/content/java/concepts/comments/comments.md

 ---
-Title: 'Comments'
+Title: "Comments"
-Description: 'A comment is a piece of text within a program that is not executed.
+Description: "A comment is a piece of text within a program that is not executed.
 It can be used to provide additional information to aid in understanding the code.
 In Java, single-line comments are created with two consecutive forward slashes //. js // I am a single-line comment!
-System.out.println(Hello, world!);  A single-line comment can also be used to comment after a line of code:'
+System.out.println(Hello, world!);  A single-line comment can also be used to comment after a line of code:"
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Comments'
+  - "Comments"
-  - 'Documentation'
+  - "Documentation"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A comment is a piece of text within a program that is not executed.
 It can be used to provide additional information to aid in understanding the code.